ipapast/emvolioGR/README.md

 This is a Go version of a covid vaccination tracker/tweetbot in Greece, tweeting here: https://twitter.com/emvolioGR.

-This app gets data from the [Data Gov GR website](https://data.gov.gr/datasets/mdg_emvolio/), formats them and shares a daily percantage in Twitter upon trigger (to do: add a cron job to post automatically).
+This app gets data from the [Data Gov GR website](https://data.gov.gr/datasets/mdg_emvolio/), formats them and shares a daily percantage in Twitter upon trigger (this happens via a Github Action every morning)

-Results before formatting are saved in the `data/vaccinations_regions.json` file too.
 # Run locally

 - `go build`